 - You must also have the right to reside in the UK, so if you are not a UK national there may be restrictions on what you can claim or further evidence that you must provide.

 Are there any conditions around residence for claiming benefits?

 You can claim universal credit if you're classed as 'habitually resident' in the UK, Ireland, Channel Islands or Isle of Man.
-‘Habitual residence’ means you're settled here for the foreseeable future and you would have been living in the UK for a minimum of the last two years.
+‘Habitual residence’ means you're settled here for the foreseeable future and you would have been living in the UK for a minimum of the last 2 years.

 Important to know: There are further criteria if you are returning to the UK to settle and have been temporarily overseas.
 We advise that you please seek advice on your personal situation.